thpongue/rockpaperscissors/docs/artifacts.md

 		- is there a better way to make socket.io accesible to Angular than making it global?
 		- handle unrecognised game id's
 		- is it possible to bdd test this by launching multiple windows / tabs?
+		- my project shouldn't copy into back end but copy into its own folder
+		- one-command watch from the root - maybe need to rename watch to front_end_watch and back_end_watch